 Using Salesforce, there are two key areas of closed-loop reporting: campaign management and opportunity management.
 When used correctly, these tools give marketers the necessary data to make informed decisions on where to invest their budgets.

-Setting up CLR
+Setting up Closed-Loop Reporting (CLR)

 Marketing campaigns come in all shapes and sizes, ranging from ‘drip’ email campaigns, to Google Adwords, to high-level executive dinners.
 When set up properly, each campaign should carry all of the data points that you want to be able to report on: date ranges, region, product category, etc. Arguably, the most important piece of data is the cost attribution.
 Consider if you have two events with the same influenced revenue.
 Assuming that you’re operating on limited budget, you’d be hard pressed to choose the more expensive event if they resulted in the same outcome.